 - Tell people that you want to go back to work and what work you want to do.

 This doesn’t need to be all time-consuming.
 With just 10 minutes a day, you can quickly build an effective network.
 Set aside a specific time of day to do this rather than randomly grabbing 10 minutes here and there.
 That way you’ll have more focus.

 A word of warning – only connect to people that you know.
 Networking on LinkedIn is no different to networking in face-to-face situations.
 Be polite, join in the conversations, and get to know people.

-If you are a mum who’s taken a career break or you are on maternity leave and thinking ahead to your next career more, creating your LinkedIn profile and using LinkedIn to build your network is essential.
-It’s never too soon to start planning.
+If you are a mum who’s taken a career break, you are on maternity leave or thinking about your next career more, it’s important to get your LinkedIn profile right.
+And you need to start networking effectively on LinkedIn.
+It’s never too soon to start.

-And if you’re not sure where or how to start, I have created a LinkedIn 10 Day Challenge to make it really easy for you to get started without getting overwhelmed.
-Whether you are going back to work after a career break, maternity leave, or redundancy, or you are changing career.
-Your LinkedIn profile is an essential part of your career toolkit.
+And if you’re not sure where or how to start, I have created a (free) 10 Day LinkedIn Challenge to make it really easy for you to get started without getting overwhelmed.
+Because your LinkedIn profile really is an essential part of your career toolkit.

 Find out more about the LinkedIn Challenge HERE.